Lia Fáil (political party)

-Lia Fáil (named after Lia Fáil the "Stone of Destiny") was a minor political party and movement in Ireland during the 1950s and 60s.
-It espoused an extremist far right populist agrarian ideology mostly driven by the party's founder and leader Father John Fahy.
+Lia Fáil (named after Lia Fáil, the "Stone of Destiny") was a minor nationalist political party and movement in Ireland during the 1950s and the early 1960s.
+It espoused an extremist far right populist agrarian ideology mostly driven by the party's founder and leader, Catholic priest Father John Fahy.

 Background

-Lia Fáil was founded on 1 November 1957 in Lusmagh, County Offaly as the "Ireland for the Irish Association" with Father John Fahy named as President of the organisation.
-However, by 1958 it was positioning itself to be a national organisation, renamed itself Lia Fáil and elected a "national" executive headed up by Eamon Ginnell, with Fahy holding no official role so as to maintain plausible deniability about his involvement to his superiors in the Catholic Church.
-Father Fahy had a far-reaching background in radical politics; during the 1930s he spent considerable effort aiding and abetting the remnants of Irish Republican Army, and was associated with the Socialist Republican Peadar O'Donnell.
+Lia Fáil was founded on 1 November 1957 in Lusmagh, County Offaly as the Ireland for the Irish Association with Father John Fahy named as President of the organisation.
+By 1958 it was positioning itself to be a national organisation, renamed itself Lia Fáil and elected a national executive headed up by Eamon Ginnell, with Fahy holding no official role so as to maintain plausible deniability about his involvement to his superiors in the Catholic Church.
+Father Fahy had an extensive background in radical politics; during the 1930s he spent considerable effort aiding and abetting the remnants of Irish Republican Army, and was associated with the Socialist Republican Peadar O'Donnell.

-From the outset, the group had extremely radical goals; it sought to make it illegal for any foreigner to purchase land in Ireland, to confiscate any land purchased in Ireland by foreigners since the Easter Rising of 1916, to annul the Land Acts and to redistribute land to the young men of Ireland.
+From the outset, the group had extremely radical goals: it sought to make it illegal for any foreigner to purchase land in Ireland, to confiscate any land purchased in Ireland by foreigners since the Easter Rising of 1916, to annul the Land Acts, and to redistribute land to the young men of Ireland.

-Lia Fáil was somewhat of a "last gasp" of Radical Agrarianism in Ireland; the context of their formation was that Clann na Talmhan, the last of the "farmer's parties" to be represented in Dáil Eireann was on its last legs by 1957, having done poorly in the 1957 Irish general election, the penultimate election it would contest.
-While the dedicated farmer's party was wilting away, Fianna Fáil was undergoing a change.
-Fianna Fáil had traditionally supported small farmers and landholders and had many times through the 30s and 40s flirted with land division and even land redistribution.
-However, under new leader Seán Lemass, the party was developing a new outlook that focused more on Industrialisation rather than agricultural reform.
+Lia Fáil was somewhat of a "last gasp" of radical agrarianism in Ireland; the context of their formation was that Clann na Talmhan, the last of the "farmers' parties" to be represented in Dáil Éireann was on its last legs by 1957, having done poorly in the 1957 Irish general election, the penultimate election it would contest.
+While the dedicated farmers' party was wilting away, Fianna Fáil was undergoing a change.
+Fianna Fáil had traditionally supported small farmers and landholders and had many times through the 1930s and 1940s flirted with land division and even land redistribution.
+However, under new leader Seán Lemass, the party was developing a new outlook that focused more on industrialisation rather than agricultural reform.